dmlc/xgboost/doc/jvm/xgboost4j_spark_tutorial.rst

 "sepal length", "sepal width", "petal length" and "petal width" and "classIndex" which has Double-typed labels.
 A DataFrame like this (containing vector-represented features and numeric labels) can be fed to XGBoost4J-Spark's training engine directly.

-Dealing with missing values (NaN / Null):
+Dealing with missing values (NaN / Null)
 --------------------------

-In case a feature (column) contains missing values (NaN / NULLs) for any reason (could be related to business logic / wrong data ingestion process / any other reason), one should handle it in the below manner, following the below steps:
+In case a feature (column) contains missing values (NaN / NULLs) for any reason (could be related to business logic / wrong data ingestion process / etc.), one should decide on a strategy of how to handle it.

+Possible ways are -
+1. One can ignore it in the VectorAssembler (using setHandleInvalid = "skip");
+2. keep it (using setHandleInvalid = "keep"), and then XGBoost will handle it.

+In case a user chose strategy #2, it should handle it in the below manner:

-1. Set some irregular value to that feature.
+2.1.
+Set some irregular value to that feature.
 For example: A feature that contains values in the range of 0 to 1, we can set the missing values as -999.
 (Note: The missing value should be replaced with the same value on whole of the dataset, and not only on a specific feature)

-2. Once we have "padded" our dataframe with irregular values for the missing values, we should tell our XGBoostClassifier / XGBoostRegressor about it, via a parameter called "missing", which represents the missing value.
+2.2.
+Once we have "padded" our dataframe with irregular values for the missing values, we should tell our XGBoostClassifier / XGBoostRegressor about it, via a parameter called "missing", which represents the missing value.
 The algorithm will automatically learn what's the ideal direction to go when a value is missing, based on that value.

 Example: